 I am very pleased to say that my postdoc Simone Brugiapaglia has recently accepted a tenure-track position at Concordia University.
 Congratulations!

 Simone was also featured in an in-depth interview conducted by PIMS.
 Check it out here:

-I am pleased to announce three new members to my group this Fall:
+I am pleased to announce the arrival of three new members to my group this fall: